niklaslollo/Data-Incubator-Proposal/README.md

-# incubator
+# Analysis of COVID-19 Data

-Analysis of COVID-19 Data
+This is a proposed research project.